OCB7D2D/OcbElectricityOverhaul/README.md

 - Not "Easy Anti-Cheat" compatible, so you need to turn EAC off!
 - probably incompatible with anything else touching electricity!
-- Needs BepInEx to work to patch the main game dll before startup

 This Mod hasn't yet been tested much in the wild and bugs are to be expected.
 Some might even not be fixable due to the nature of the